Dimensional homogeneity constrained gene expression programming for discovering governing equations: Application on discovering unknown constitutive relations

 Therefore, it can be concluded that in the continuum regime, the derived constitutive relation of DHC-GEP can be reduced to NSF equations.
 This makes it applicable to real complex flow problems, where flows tend to be multiscale, i.e., consisting of both continuum flows and non-equilibrium flows.

-We can also prove that the derived constitutive relation of DHC-GEP satisfies the Galilean invariance and the second law of thermodynamics.
-Specifically, no velocity ($u$) explicitly appears outside the partial differential operators.
-Besides, the Clausius-Duhem inequality for this case can be simplified as

-According to the profile of Poiseuille flow shown in figure \ref{fig6}(b), the gradients of density and temperature have opposite signs.
-Therefore, $ - \frac{{K{n_\theta }}}{{K{n_\rho }}}$ is always non-negative, and (\ref{eq15}) naturally holds.

-Finally, we emphasize that as only containing the first-order gradient of velocity, the derived constitutive relation is stable and requires the same boundary conditions with NSF equations.
+Finally, we emphasize that as containing only the first-order gradient of velocity, the derived constitutive relation is stable and requires the same boundary conditions as NSF equations.
 It is convenient to embed it into the well-developed CFD frameworks with minor modification.